 Vaughan Real Estate | Demographics and History

-Vaughan (2006 population 238,866) is a city in York Region north of Toronto, Ontario, Canada.
-Vaughan is the fastest growing municipality in Canada achieving a population growth rate of 80.2% between 1996-2006, according to Statistics Canada having nearly doubled in population since 1991.
+Vaughan (2016 population 306,233) is a city in York Region north of Toronto, Ontario, Canada.
+Vaughan is one of the fastest growing municipality in Canada achieving a population growth rate of 20.7% between 2006-2011, according to Statistics Canada having doubled in population since 1991.
 Vaughan is located in Southern Ontario and is part of the Greater Toronto Area.

 Vaughan real estate has become an excellent options for those wanting to leave the congestion of Toronto.
 Prospective home buyers can find anything from condos, townhomes, semi-detached homes and detached homes to multi-million luxury homes.

 The first European to pass through Vaughan was the French explorer Étienne Brûlé, who traversed the Humber Trail in 1615.
 However, it was not until the townships were created in 1792 that Vaughan began to see any settlements, as it was considered to be extremely remote and the lack of roads through the region made travel difficult.
 The township was named after Benjamin Vaughan, a British commissioner who signed a peace treaty with the United States in 1783.

 Despite the hardships of pioneer life, settlers came to Vaughan in considerable numbers.
 The population grew from 19 men, 5 women, and 30 children in 1800 to 4300 in 1840.
 The first people to arrive were mainly Pennsylvania Germans, with a smaller number of families of English descent and a group of French Royalists being represented.
 This migration from the United States was by 1814 superseded by an influx of immigrants from Britain.
 While many of their predecessors had been agriculturalists, the newer immigrants proved to be highly skilled tradespeople, which would prove useful for a growing community.